Subscribe to our Erlang Factory newsletter to receive the latest updates and news

 an image

-As with all Factory Lites, this event will provide a chance to learn, socialise and network with some fantastic names including book authors and talented coders.
+As with all Factory Lites, this event provided a chance to learn, socialise and network with some fantastic names including book authors and talented coders.

-The conference day is filled with 12 talks and 15 speakers including Erlang co-inventors Robert Virding and Mike Williams.
-Find out how to use Google APIs with Erlang, learn about Travis-CI,RabbitMQ and Riak.
-Listen to case studies on how Erlang is used in radio astronomy and smart energy sectors.
-Come listen to speakers from companies such as BashoKlarnaVMware and Erlang Solutions.
+The conference day was filled with 12 talks and 15 speakers including Erlang co-inventors Robert Virding and Mike Williams.
+It was an excellent opportunity to find out how to use Google APIs with Erlang, learn about Travis-CIRabbitMQ and Riak or listen to case studies on how Erlang is used in radio astronomy and smart energy sectors.
+We had a speakers from companies such as BashoKlarnaVMware and Erlang Solutions.
 A day packed with knowledge, networking opportunities, great company and beer at the Basho-sponsored Erlounge in the evening.

 Paris Erlang Factory Lite 2012